pastelite/unnamedfo/readme.md

 # UnnamedFileOrganizer
-A simple and lightweight file organizer written in Rust
+A simple and easily configurable file organizer written in Rust.
+Currently very early in development.

 ## Todo
+- [x] Index file to database
+- [ ] Index tags/other data from yaml database
-[ ] File Indexer
+- [ ] Organize file as set in yaml.
-[ ] File Searcher
+- [ ] File Searcher